enzet/map-machine/README.md

 ### Author mode ###

-Every way and node displayed with the random color picked for each author with `--mode user-coloring`.
+Every way and node displayed with the random color picked for each author with `--mode author`.

 ![Author mode](doc/user.png)